Kaffeedrache/Coalda/readme.md

 (c) Wiltrud Kessler

-This code is made available under a [https://opensource.org/licenses/BSD-3-Clause](BSD licence 2.0).
+This code is made available under a [BSD licence 2.0](https://opensource.org/licenses/BSD-3-Clause).

 Please reference this work for more information and cite it, if you use the software: